SumoLogic/sumologic-documentation/docs/api/collector.md

 ## Upgrade or Downgrade Collectors Using the API

+View and manage the software versions of your Installed Collectors through HTTP endpoints.
 Use these HTTP endpoints to upgrade or downgrade Collectors.
 We recommend you follow our [best practices](https://help.sumologic.com/Manage/Collection/Collector-Upgrade-Best-Practices) when you upgrade your Collectors.

 The upgrade may automatically be done in increments.
 In this case, you may experience longer upgrade times.